TO LEARN MORE ABOUT FREELANCING & HOW TO GET STARTED DOWNLOAD MY...

 I checked it out.

-It turns out it is a job sourcing board where small businesses, startups, and entrepreneurs can post virtual work only jobs perfect for stay at home moms.
+It turns out it is a job sourcing board where small businesses, startups, and entrepreneurs can post virtual jobs perfect for stay at home moms.

 6 months later, I had a client.
 2 weeks later, another.
 2 weeks later, another.